-NOTE 10 - CONTINGENCIES (Continued)
+NOTE 11 - CONTINGENCIES

-C. Effective July 1, 2010, Public Health Solutions changed its employee health insurance program from an indemnification plan to a self-insured plan.
-Under self insurance, Public Health Solutions pays administrative fees, stop-loss insurance premiums, and the actual cost of claims to the plan's third-party administrator.
+- A. Grant awards received from governmental agencies provide grantors the right to audit transactions charged to projects and services rendered by Public Health Solutions with right of reimbursement. - B. In the normal course of its operations, Public Health Solutions is a defendant or co-defendant in various legal proceedings, including medical malpractice and employment claims.
+While the ultimate outcomes of such proceedings cannot be determined with certainty, management does not expect the resolution of the legal proceedings brought against it to have a material adverse effect on Public Health Solutions' financial position. - C. Effective July 1, 2010, Public Health Solutions changed its employee health insurance program from an indemnification plan to a self-insured plan.
+Under self-insurance, Public Health Solutions pays administrative fees, stop-loss insurance premiums, and the actual cost of claims to the plan's third-party administrator.
 Claim costs are capped under the terms of the stop-loss protection.
 However, there are typically other assets and liabilities to consider in evaluating a self-insured plan's total run-out costs.
 These include the imprest balance or letter of credit, pharmacy rebate accruals and run-out cost of immature administrative fees.
 In the case of Public Health Solutions however, there are no pharmacy rebates paid to the plan sponsor and the administrative fee is mature, leaving Public Health Solutions with no administrative cost liability in the event of plan termination.
-As of December 31, 2019 and 2018, the plan's third-party administrator was holding a letter of credit of \$63,500 as collateral for the imprest balance.
+As of December 31, 2020 and 2019, the plan's third-party administrator was holding a letter of credit of \$63,500 as collateral for the imprest balance.
 Such letter of credit was secured by certificates of deposit held by Public Health Solutions.

 The plan's cost also incorporates a health insurance reserve, which is an estimate of incurred, but unreported medical claims.
 The reserve estimate, developed by Public Health Solutions' benefits consultant's actuary, is based on a chain ladder approach, wherein historical claim payout patterns were evaluated and averaged in order to estimate the outstanding liability of claims incurred prior to year-end.
-The estimated loss reserve of approximately \$492,000 and \$485,000 as of December 31, 2019 and 2018, respectively, is included in accounts payable and accrued liabilities in the accompanying financial statements.
+The estimated loss reserve of approximately \$457,000 and \$492,000 as of December 31, 2020 and 2019, respectively, is included in accounts payable and accrued liabilities in the accompanying financial statements.
 Public Health Solutions intends to continue monitoring claims experience, claims cost, and the adequacy of the reserve requirement.